MarkRobitaille/COMP3040A2/README.md

 ---
 ## Getting Started

-Before getting to the instructions, I would recommend you read over some terminology to help your understanding.
-If you are familiar with these products or terms, feel free to skip ahead to Prerequisites.
+Before getting to the instructions, I would recommend you read over some terminology to help increase your understanding.
+If you are familiar with these products or terms, feel free to skip ahead to the Prerequisites section.

 ### Markdown

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language used to format text.
-It has become the most popular way to format READMEs and is widely used online.
+It has become one of the most popular ways to format READMEs and is widely used online.

 ### Jekyll